www.handicapmd.com - HandicapMD

 Temporary passes can be renewed any time during the month it expires.
 Permanent passes can be renewed 180 days prior to their expiration date.

-To renew your accessible pass, you need to complete a new Application for Handicapped Parking Permit form.
+To renew your accessible pass, you need to complete a new Application for Handicapped Permit form.
 This form is available online through the Department of Motor Vehicles website or in-person at a county treasurer's office.

 You also need to have your licensed physician, physician’s assistant, or nurse practitioner complete the medical certification section of the application.